 The goal of a large number of criminal acts is to generate a profit for the individual or group that carries out the act.
 From the perspective of the criminal, it is no use making a profit from criminal activities if that profit cannot be put to use.
-A proportion of the profit will often be re-invested into further criminal ventures, but criminals will often wish to use the rest for spending, legitimate investments and other purposes.
+A proportion of the profit will often be reinvested into further criminal ventures, but criminals will often wish to use the rest for other purposes.
 If this activity is to be achieved without being detected the money must be 'laundered'.
 Money laundering can be described as the processing of criminal proceeds to disguise their illegal origin.
 Criminals seek to put their proceeds of crime into a state in which it appears to have an entirely respectable origin.
-If this act is carried out successfully it allows criminals to maintain control over their proceeds and ultimately to provide a legitimate cover for their sources of income and wealth.
+If this act is carried out successfully it allows criminals to maintain control over their proceeds and ultimately to provide a legitimate cover for their source of income.
 Where criminals are allowed to use the proceeds of crime, the ability to launder such proceeds makes crime more attractive.